 Yosemite National Park will be closed for days due to flooding from melting snow

-Yosemite National Park will be closed from Friday to at least May 3 after melting snow is expected to cause flooding in the area, the park said Tuesday.
+Yosemite National Park will be closed from Friday until at least May 3 because melting snow is expected to cause flooding in the area, the park said Tuesday.

 The National Weather Service predicts temperatures will increase by 5 to 15 degrees Fahrenheit this weekend, prompting melting snow to raise the water levels in the Merced River.